 If you’re interested in going to Pamplona for the run, I cannot recommend this site enough.
 I was able to nab two balcony tickets and a hotel room only one month before we were set to arrive.
 It’s a bit expensive (read – the most expensive 24 hours I’ve ever had), but these guys are professional and super helpful.
 In fact, once you’ve signed up with them, they send you a series of emails explaining what to expect for various activities, where to eat, where to go for the run, etc. Really great.

 Anyway, we decided to drive from Toulouse to Pamplona.
 This was mostly to give us the flexibility of arriving and departing when we needed/wanted.
-I’d say the drive is somewhere between four and five hours (door to door), but it’s a gorgeous.
+I’d say the drive is somewhere between four and five hours (door to door), and it’s gorgeous.
 In the past month or so, I’ve come to know A64 quite well, but the drive from Biarritz to Pamplona was totally new territory and (maybe) the prettiest part of the drive.
-I think most folks might drive/train from Barcelona to Pamplona (I can’t comment on that drive), but the San Sebastian to Pamplona is gorgeous through loads of huge, green hill/mountainsides.
+I think most folks might drive/train from Barcelona to Pamplona (I can’t comment on that), but the San Sebastian to Pamplona is gorgeous through loads of huge, green hills/mountainsides.
 Imagine the below photo for about an hour.

 We arrived/checked into our hotel close to 2 or 3pm, unpacked, applied some sunblock, and decided to start our walk into the historic district to find out where Michael needed to be for the running and us for our balcony in the AM.
 We had an early wakeup (needed to be in our places by 6:30, 6:45am at the latest), so we timed how long it would take us to get to each spot from our hotel (about 25 minutes).